 The optional tags field of foreign type specifications is used for type checking on the Scheme side.
 The tags field must be #f, a symbol or a non-empty list of symbols.
 When it is not specified the tags field defaults to a symbol whose name, as returned by symbol->string, is the C type declaration for that type.
-For example the symbol 'char' is the default for the type '(pointer (pointer char))'.
+For example the symbol 'char\\' is the default for the type '(pointer (pointer char))'.
 A tags field that is a single symbol is equivalent to a list containing only that symbol.
 The first symbol in the list of tags is the primary tag.
-For example the primary tag of the type '(pointer char)' is 'char' and the primary tag of the type '(pointer char (foo bar))' is 'foo'.
+For example the primary tag of the type '(pointer char))' is 'foo'.